Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Record Evaluation

-Kafka Connector can deserialize Kafka records from the following formats:
+The Kafka Connector can deserialize Kafka records from the following formats:

 - _Apache Avro_
 - _JSON_